Gyroscopic Gravitational Memory: Introduction

 \section{Introduction}

-The direct observation of gravitational waves from a merger of binary black holes marked the birth of an immensely exciting scientific era: gravitational radiation now provides a new window to observe the universe, complementing the electromagnetic signals traditionally used in astrophysics.
-Multi-messenger astronomy, however, requires a precise understanding and modelling of gravitational waves, which is made difficult by the nonlinear nature of general relativity.
+The direct observation of gravitational waves from a merger of binary black holes \cite{LIGOScientific:2016aoc} marked the birth of an immensely exciting scientific era: gravitational radiation now provides a new window to observe the universe, complementing the electromagnetic signals traditionally used in astrophysics.
+However, multi-messenger astronomy requires a precise understanding and modelling of gravitational waves, which is made difficult by the nonlinear nature of general relativity.
 It is therefore of interest to find new, potentially measurable quantities sensitive to gravitational wave profiles.
-The goal of this paper is to describe one such observable affecting what is, perhaps, the simplest measuring device of astronomers: a spinning gyroscope.
+The goal of this paper is to describe one such observable affecting what is, perhaps, the simplest measuring device of astronomers: a spinning gyroscope \cite{Herrera:2000uh,Bini:2000xj,ValienteKroon:2001pc}.

-A prominent manifestation of gravitational nonlinearity appears in so-called hereditary effects \cite{Blanchet:2013haa}, which depend on the entire past history of the system.
-In particular, {\it gravitational wave memory} \cite{Zeldovich:1974gvh,Braginsky:1985vlg,braginsky1987gravitational,Christodoulou:1991cr,Blanchet:1992br} is a permanent net change of certain metric components.
-The simplest consequence of this behaviour is displacement memory, \ie the permanent change of distance between two nearby freely falling test masses after the passage of gravitational waves.
-Here we shall argue that gyroscopes similarly display an `orientation memory' sensitive to gravitomagnetic components of the radiating field.
+A prominent manifestation of gravitational nonlinearity appears in so-called hereditary effects \cite{Blanchet:2013haa}, which depend on a system's entire past history.
+In particular, \textit{gravitational wave memory} \cite{Zeldovich:1974gvh,Braginsky:1985vlg,braginsky1987gravitational,Christodoulou:1991cr,Blanchet:1992br} is a permanent net change of certain metric components whose simplest consequence is displacement memory, \ie the permanent change of distance between two nearby freely-falling test masses after the passage of gravitational waves.
+The detection of such phenomena is hampered by the poor sensitivity of gravitational wave detectors at low frequencies, but an encouraging fact is that memory is a \textit{Newtonian} addition to the oscillatory waveforms emitted by bounded gravitational sources \cite{Wiseman:1991ss}.\footnote{More precisely, while memory originates from the nonlinear gravitational interaction, its accumulation over the coalescence period leads to a Newtonian correction to the waveform, \ie one that does not involve additional powers of Newton's constant with respect to the leading oscillatory waveform.} As a result, the effect may realistically be large for binary systems \cite{Mitman:2020bjf,Mitman:2020pbt,Mitman:2021xkq}, and could be measured in future experiments: see \eg \cite{Favata:2010zu,Lasky:2016knh,Boersma:2020gxx}.
+Here we shall argue that gyroscopes similarly display a potentially observable `orientation memory' sensitive to gravitomagnetic components of the radiating field.

-Remarkably, memory is a {\it Newtonian} addition to the oscillatory waveforms emitted by bounded gravitational sources \cite{Wiseman:1991ss}.
-As a result, the effect may realistically be quite large for binary systems \cite{Mitman:2020bjf,Mitman:2020pbt,Mitman:2021xkq}, but its detection is hampered by the poor sensitivity of gravitational wave detectors at low frequencies.
-It is nevertheless conceivable that future experiments will be able to detect it: see \eg \cite{Favata:2010zu,Lasky:2016knh,Boersma:2020gxx}.
-One of the corollaries of this work is thus a novel proposal for the observation of memory---or at least a specific kind thereof.